2007 Scion tC

 The three-pod instrument panel is amber-illuminated, deeply tunneled and easy to use, day or night, as are the balance of the instruments and controls.

-The Pioneer single CD system that comes standard features a user-customizable welcome screen, MP3 capability, four speakers and 160 watts.
-A 10-inch subwoofer is optional and XM Satellite Radio is available at extra cost.
-The head unit has been redesigned for 2006 with a knob for volume control, a welcome change.
-And all 2006 tCs get new steering wheels with audio controls built in.
+The Pioneer single CD system that comes standard on all tC Scions (even the Spec Series) features a user-customizable welcome screen, MP3 capability, four speakers and 160 watts.
+A 10-inch subwoofer is optional and either Sirius or XM Satellite Radio are available at extra cost.
+The head unit was redesigned last year (2006) with a knob for volume control, a welcome change.
+Core models feature audio controls built into the steering wheel.

-The iPod upgrade allows owners of the nearly ubiquitous music player to not just listen to iPod tunes through their car speakers, but actually control song selection through the car's stereo head unit.
-If you don't have the extra cash or don't have an iPod, all tCs come with an auxiliary minijack on the console to allow you to listen to your own music through the car's speakers.
+The iPod upgrade allows owners of the nearly ubiquitous music player not only to listen to iPod tunes through their car's speakers, but to actually control song selection and read stored information through the car's stereo head unit.
+If you don't have the extra cash or don't have an iPod, all tC's come with an auxiliary mini-jack on the console to allow you to listen to your own MP3's through the car's speakers.
 However, it doesn't allow control of the player like the upgrade does.

 Driving ImpressionsThe Scion tC is fun to drive.
-The engine is quiet, smooth, and plenty powerful in a 2900-pound car, and at full throttle, it sounds powerful without being intrusive, because it has a valved muffler that opens up at high rpm and can be worth as much as 5 horsepower.
+The engine is quiet, smooth, and plenty powerful in a 2900-pound car; and at full throttle, it sounds potent without being intrusive, because it has a valved muffler that opens up at high rpm and can be worth as much as 5 horsepower.

 Choosing between the five-speed manual and four-speed automatic involves tradeoffs.
-The automatic is easier and, remarkably, more efficient, while the manual offers quicker acceleration performance.
-The gearing in the four-speed automatic means it's not the hot setup for drag racing, with an overall ratio of just over 10:1.
-The five-speed manual is nearly 15:1, delivering much quicker acceleration in first gear.
+The automatic is easier and, because of how it is geared, more efficient; while the manual offers quicker acceleration performance.
+But the economy gearing of the four-speed automatic means it's not the hot setup for drag racing, with a maximum overall ratio of around 10.8:1.
+The five-speed manual offers nearly 15:1, delivering much quicker acceleration in first gear.
 However, the automatic does move out smartly.
 And it's obviously much easier to live with in the stop-and-go and slow-and-go, eliminating the need to exercise your left leg on the clutch pedal.
-Unlike most cars, the tC gets slightly better highway mileage with the automatic because the manual has a lower 4.235 axle ratio.
+Unlike most cars, the tC gets slightly better highway mileage with the automatic, again because the manual has a lower 4.235 axle ratio.

 The steering, ride quality and overall handling of the Scion tC are commendable.
-Ride quality and stability are enhanced by its 106-inch wheelbase, longest in the class.
+Ride quality and stability are enhanced by its 106.3-inch wheelbase, longest in the class.
 It steers with a hefty touch, but accurate pointing, and transitions are easy and without drama.
 That's because the tC has a low-cost MacPherson strut front suspension coupled with an expensive independent double-wishbone rear suspension not found on many cars in this price class.
-Bridgestone Potenza tires are standard.
+Bridgestone Potenza tires are standard on core models.

 The brakes are quite powerful for a car this light.
 The pedal feel and travel is very much to our liking, with almost no dead space at the top of the pedal travel.
 The ventilated front and solid rear discs are generously sized (10.8 inches front, 10.6 inches rear) and, as mentioned, ABS and EBD come standard.
 ABS allows the driver to brake and steer in a panic braking situation; EBD automatically balances braking forces front to rear, improving stability under hard braking and helping reduce stopping distances.

 The Scion tC delivers on the promise of stylish and sporty transportation at affordable prices.
 A long list of options and accessories let owners personalize it.
-It also offers a good foundation for owners who want to increase its performance capabilities.
+Especially with the new Spec Series model, it also offers a good foundation for owners who want to increase its performance capabilities.

 NewCarTestDrive.com correspondent Jim McCraw is based in Dearborn, Michigan.